-Therefore, we proposed MMedFD, a real-world benchmark for multi-turn, full-duplex Chinese healthcare dialogue.
-Figure~\ref{fig:benchmark-overview} provides a unified protocol for corpus construction and dialogue evaluation.
-Our main contributions are:
+We introduce MMedFD, a real-world benchmark for multi-turn full-duplex Chinese healthcare dialogue.
+Figure~\ref{fig:benchmark-overview} summarizes the protocol for corpus construction and dialogue evaluation.
+We make three contributions.

-\begin{enumerate} \item We released a real-world Chinese healthcare dialogue corpus with multi-turn structure and consented de-identification, annotated with role labels and medical entities for supervised training and evaluation. \item We proposed a model-agnostic full-duplex pipeline that standardizes streaming segmentation, speaker diarization, context packaging, and cross-turn memory, enabling real-time barge-in and overlap handling. \item We conducted a comprehensive evaluation strategy for ASR, considering healthcare precision, entity-level precision recall, and metrics for coherence of dialogue and consistency of roles. \end{enumerate}
+\begin{enumerate} \item We release a real-world Chinese healthcare dialogue corpus with multi-turn structure, collected with consent and de-identified, annotated with role labels and medical entities for supervised training and evaluation. \item We present a model-agnostic full-duplex pipeline that standardizes streaming segmentation, speaker diarization, context packaging, and cross-turn memory to support real-time barge-in and overlap handling. \item We evaluate ASR with WER, Healthcare Concept WER (HC-WER), entity-level precision and recall, and metrics for dialogue coherence and role consistency. \end{enumerate}